Eyescale/Consensus/Release/Version-2.0/README.txt

 	pertaining to their executions are visible from one source - namely the example story.

-Contents		[ SECTION TO BE COMPLETED ]
 New Features

-	The following features were added to the Version-1.2 additions - modulo the changes mentioned in the Changes section below
+	The following features were added to the Version-1.2 feature list - modulo the changes mentioned in the Changes section below

 	    	Feature Name			Expression			Comment